sami-linux/wlan78-ap/README.md

 - You will be prompted to enter a password.
 - Your access point will be created and start broadcasting.
 - Connect with your smartphone, tablet or other Wi-Fi device.
+- To check if your Wi-Fi interface supports AP mode, run the following command: **"iw list | grep -A 10 "Supported interface modes"**.
+You should see the word 'AP' appear.

 To reset the access point setup and start over: